 The vaccine requires 2 doses administered 3 weeks apart.
 It is estimated to take about 2 months for the vaccine to take effect and for the vaccinated individual to be immunized.
 It has not been confirmed as to how long the vaccine remains effective.
 It is also undetermined if the vaccine will prevent the vaccinated person from contracting the virus and spreading it.
 It is only known at this time to prevent or minimize symptoms.

 We understand that some may be concerned about the safety of the new vaccines, as they have been developed and tested far more quickly than those in the past.
 The CDC has advised that the safety of the vaccine has been extensively reviewed by numerous agencies and will continue to be monitored once administration occurs.

 When dropping off items:

-- Staff will disinfect items and see that they are delivered.
+- Staff will see that items are delivered.

-We kindly ask for your patience and understanding during this time.
+We kindly ask for your continued patience and understanding.
 We will make every effort to make updates as changes occur.
-If you have any further questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.
+If you have any questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.